jamescooke/blog/content/2004-travis-migration.rst

 So with the Travis dot com GitHub app installed in your GitHub user or organisation, the 5,000 requests per hour API limit applies to just your install of the app, not globally for all Travis dot com calls to GitHub.
-As a small-time open source developer, this are no realistic future scenarios where my install of the app will reach 5k requests per hour.
+As a small-time open source developer, there are no realistic future scenarios where my install of the app will reach 5k requests per hour.

 Key migration points